010001000100000101000001/Nootropic-information-website/README.md

 ### Validation and Testing

-- Prior to deployment, the HTML and CSS code underwent thorough validation using W3C services.
+- The HTML and CSS were tested in https://jigsaw.w3.org/css-validator/ and https://validator.w3.org/.
 This validation process ensures that the code complies with industry standards, minimizing the risk of compatibility issues and enhancing the website's overall performance.

-### Lighthouse testing
+### Lighthouse Results

 ![image](https://github.com/010001000100000101000001/Nootropic-information-website/assets/147556282/c73bd51a-3424-4c16-8f67-97ce15d52186)